 We live in a world that seems much scarier than the one I grew up in.
 Maybe it’s because I wasn’t aware of my surroundings.
 Thank God, that I did not get kidnapped or get in a major accident.
 I wouldn’t have known how to handle the situation.
-I wanted to gather a list of things to teach kids about safety.
-So I wrote this post, and thought about what I have already taught my children and what knowledge they were lacking in.
+I wanted to gather a list of things to teach kids about safety, so more parents can work on being safe in places like parking lots, at school etc…

 Our children need to develop skills, for how to react in some bad situations.
 Sure we can act as they’ll never happen, but what if they do?
 Will you blame yourself for not being prepared, and for not preparing your children?